PostHog/posthog.com/contents/newsletter/choosing-technologies.md

   - Blog
 ---

-I'll get this out of the way immediately: there's no perfect way to choose technologies.
+There's no perfect way to choose technologies.
 Some adopt everything possible, others build everything themselves.

 Like many, we are somewhere in the middle.
 Over the past year, we've:

 - Expanded our usage of Temporal to power warehouse syncs.